Spatio-Temporal Deep Learning-Based Undersampling Artefact Reduction for 2D Radial Cine MRI with Limited Data: Proposed Approach

 We performed a persistent homology analysis of the manifold to be learned by using \texttt{GUDHI} \cite{gudhi:PersistentCohomology, gudhi:RipsComplex}.
 We randomly selected 1400 patches of size $18\times 18$, obtaining a set $X\subset \mathbb{R}^{18^2}$ for which we computed its persistent homology.
 To be able to compare the persistent barcodes at the same scale, we normalized the patches by the maximal pairwise $L_2$-distance of points in $X$.
-We performed the persistent homology analysis for all patches extracted from the spatio-temporal slices and from spatial image frames.
-We repeated the experiment ten times and averaged the obtained number of connected components for each $r\geq 0$ over the experiments.
+The persistent homology analysis was performed for all patches extracted from the spatio-temporal slices and from spatial image frames by repeating the experiment ten times and averaging the obtained number of connected components for each $r\geq 0$ over the experiments.
 The corresponding barcode diagrams in Figure \ref{persistent} (a) and (b) clearly show that in the spatio-temporal domain as well as in the spatial domain, the residual manifolds are more complex than the manifolds of the ground truth images, i.e. the connected components merge at larger scales $r$.
 Figure \ref{persistent} (c) also shows that for the ground truth images, the spatial manifold is more complex than the spatio-temporal manifold which is intuitively clear, as the spatial-temporal slices exhibit the temporal correlation of the sequence.
 This suggests that a network should achieve the best performance when trained to learn the \textit{ground truth spatio-temporal manifold}.
 Furthermore, we see that in the case of the spatio-temporal domain, the topological complexity tends to be independent of the number of subjects whose patches are extracted to perform the analysis, see Figure \ref{persistent} (c) and (d).
 In contrast, in the spatial domain, a higher number of subjects used to extract the patches slightly reduces the topological complexity of the data.
-Therefore, we conclude that a good representation of all possible two-dimensional spatio-temporal slices might be already contained in a small number of $2D$ image sequences and thus, the number of $2D$ image sequences needed to successfully train a network in the spatio-temporal domain should be lower than for training the network in the spatial domain.
+Therefore, we conclude that a small number of $2D$ image sequences may already contain a good representation of all possible two-dimensional spatio-temporal slices and thus, the number of $2D$ image sequences needed to successfully train a network in the spatio-temporal domain should be lower than for training the network in the spatial domain.